Egypt, IMF reach preliminary agreement for $3 billion loan

-CAIRO (AP) — The International Monetary Fund reached an agreement with the Egyptian government on Thursday, paving the way for the economically troubled Arab country to access a $3 billion loan, officials said Thursday.
+CAIRO (AP) — The International Monetary Fund reached a preliminary agreement with the Egyptian government on Thursday, paving the way for the economically troubled Arab nation to access a $3 billion loan, officials said Thursday.

-In a statement issued Thursday, Egypt’s IMF Mission chief, Ivanna Vladkova Hollar, said the 46-month deal includes a series of agreed economic policies Egypt would implement that would, in turn, allow it to access the $ 3 billion loan.
+In a statement issued Thursday, Egypt’s IMF Mission chief, Ivanna Vladkova Hollar, said the 46-month deal - known as an Extended Fund Facility Arrangement - allows Egypt access to the $ 3 billion loan on the condition it implements a series of economic reforms.

-“The Central Bank of Egypt (CBE)’s move to a flexible exchange rate regime is a significant and welcome step to unwind external imbalances, boost Egypt’s competitiveness, and attract foreign direct investment,'' said Holler.
+“The Central Bank of Egypt's move to a flexible exchange rate regime is a significant and welcome step to unwind external imbalances, boost Egypt’s competitiveness, and attract foreign direct investment,'' said Holler.

 The Egyptian economy has been hard-hit by the coronavirus pandemic and the war in Ukraine, events that have disrupted global markets and hiked oil and food prices worldwide.
 Egypt is the world’s largest wheat importer, most of which came from Russia and Ukraine.
 The country’s supply is subject to price changes on the international market.